huitema/quic-in-space/draft-huitema-quic-in-space.md

 phase in which the CWIN increases by at most one packet per RTT -- which would be completely inadequate with RTTs of several minutes.

+## Setting the initial BDP

+The congestion control issues are not specific to the very long delays of space communications.
+They are visible on paths through geostationary satellites.
+The recommended approach is to somehow remember path characteristics from previous connections, then use the remembered values to speed up the start-up phase of congestion control.

+The "careful resume" draft suggest a cautious approach of only using the remembered BDP values after the RTT has been verified, see {{I-D.ietf-tsvwg-careful-resume}}.
+This verification takes one RTT, which is a tradeoff between the desire to ramp up transmission rate promptly and the risk of causing congestion on the transmission path if the remembered value exceeds the current path characteristics.

+If the BDP is remembered and set, the value can also be used to set flow control parameters as mentioned in {{flow-control}}.

 # Packet losses

 Packet losses will likely occur in space communications like in other media.
 The